A place for culinary performance connected to the landscape.

 At 150 square metres, the crib has the intimacy of a small house, but can comfortably sleep ten people, with two double bedrooms, an attic loft for two, and a bunk room with four beds.

-In a wood lined field, near Wanaka’s lake edge, the Wanaka Crib is composed of two gables and a chisel roof slipping transcurrently past one another to make three enclosed courtyards.
-Each courtyard creates a specific relationship with the interior.
+The home’s interior has a direct relationship with three enclosed courtyards.
 The lounge and dining spill out to a north-facing entertaining patio, bounded by an angular concrete cooking fire.
 The kitchen connects to a sheltered southern working garden, enclosed by a grape bearing espalier frame made of reinforcing steel.
 The eastern terrace gives access to the self-contained bunkroom providing privacy from the public reserve and boulevard of trees.

 The interior detailing riffs on the elements that have informed the overall project, with façade elements accenting the composition of interior moves, such as a mustard reading-nook box, concealed venting openings, triangulated high-level windows, and corrugated steel wall with floating entry boardwalk.